|Game inventor: Martin Gardner|

 Martin Gardner is one of the most beloved personalities in the areas of recreational mathematics, magic and puzzles.
 The influence of his work is immeasurable.

-He is the author of more than 65 books and countless articles, ranging over the fields of science, mathematics, philosophy, literature, and conjuring.
+He is the author of more than 65 books and over 300 articles (see their index), ranging over the fields of science, mathematics, philosophy, literature, and conjuring.

 His best-selling book has been The Annotated Alice, an analysis of Lewis Carroll's Alice in Wonderland, followed by a sequel, More Annotated Alice.
 He has written two novelsThe Flight of Peter Fromm and Visitors from Oz.
 His Scientific American columns are collected in fifteen volumes.
 No-Sided Professors is a collection of his short fiction.